BBC London

-BBC London is the BBC English Region producing local radio, television, teletext and online services in London and parts of the surrounding area.
-Its output includes the daily BBC London News and weekly Sunday Politics on television, the BBC Radio London radio station and local coverage of the London area on BBC Online and BBC Red Button.
+BBC London is the BBC English Region producing local radio, television, teletext and online services in London, Surrey and parts of the surrounding areas of the Home Counties.
+Its output includes the daily BBC London news bulletin and weekly Sunday Politics on television, the BBC Radio London radio station and local coverage of the London area on BBC Online and BBC Red Button.
 The region's headquarters are situated in the new eastern extension of the BBC's Broadcasting House.

 Services

 Television

-The staple of the local television service is BBC London News which broadcasts daily on BBC One, appearing with short bulletins during BBC Breakfast, after the BBC News at One, the BBC News at Ten and BBC Weekend News.
+The staple of the local television service is BBC London bulletin which broadcasts daily on BBC One, appearing with short bulletins during BBC Breakfast, after the BBC News at One, the BBC News at Ten and BBC Weekend News.
 The flagship programme is broadcast between 18:30 and 19:00 each weekday evening, following the end of the BBC News at Six and is presented by Riz Lateef.
 Comparisons are inevitably made to the commercial TV regional competition, in this case ITV News London, which is produced for ITV by ITN.
 BBC London can be viewed in any part of the UK (and Europe) on digital satellite channel 954 on the BBC UK regional TV on satellite service.

 BBC London also produces current affairs, features and sports programming for the region including the topical magazine series Inside Out, a 20-minute opt-out during Sunday Politics.